codeunion/photo-gallery-cli/README.md

 Congratulations.
 You've built a program that is a genuinely useful tool for building a photo gallery web page.

-At this point, however, it probably doesn't look very good.
-Just some photos on a page, no styling or layout at all.
+At this point, however, it probably doesn't look very good: a few photos on a page, with no styling or layout at all.

 **Write some CSS to improve the styles on the generated gallery page.**